PredragPeranovic/PredragPeranovic.github.io/_posts/2021-03-24-time-estimate-for-software-projects.markdown

 Am I really that slow and terrible, or developers are seriously underestimating the time needed to do "the work"?

-Perhaps, we, developers, love to learn and create, so we are taking into account only the time needed to do “fun stuff” and completely forgot about the time needed to do “boring stuff”.
+Perhaps, we, developers, love to learn and create, so we estimate only the time needed to do “fun stuff” and completely forgot about the time needed to do “boring stuff”.

 Take putting a button on the page as an example.
 -  My first estimate is one minute per button.